Frances Yerxa: Personal life

 Frances Ferris married twice; her first husband was writer Leroy Yerxa; they married in the 1935 and had four children together before Leroy died in 1946.
 She remarried in 1948, to magazine editor William Lawrence Hamling.
 She had two more children with Hamling; they divorced in 1967, but continued to live together for some time after that.
 She was active in Palm Springs society, including the League of Women Voters.
 She also lived in Nampa, Idaho in her later years.
-She died in 2019, in Onondaga, Michigan, at the age of 101.
+She died in 2019, in Caldwell, Idaho at the age of 101.